 - Noneconomic damages: Intangible damages such as mental anguish and loss of enjoyment of life.

 - Punitive damages: An additional amount awarded to punish the defendant for particularly outrageous conduct (most cases do not qualify for punitive damages, however).

 No, not anymore.
 A few years ago, the state capped non-economic damages in medical malpractice cases, but the Georgia Supreme Court declared the law unconstitutional (based on the state constitution).

 Almost all of the time.
 According to the U.S. Bureau of Justice, 93 percent of all medical malpractice claims are resolved through private settlement.
 Health care providers don’t like to go to court, because they consider juries unpredictable and because they don’t want to publicize claims against them.

-With five medical malpractice attorneys and multiple locations throughout Atlanta, Alpharetta, Athens, Cumming, Duluth, Lawrenceville, Sandy Springs, and Gainesville, we are small enough to offer you personal attention, yet large enough to possess the resources that a one-man law office simply cannot offer.
+With five medical negligence attorneys and multiple locations throughout Atlanta, Alpharetta, Athens, Cumming, Duluth, Lawrenceville, Sandy Springs, and Gainesville, we are small enough to offer you personal attention, yet large enough to possess the resources that a one-man law office simply cannot offer.
 For a free, no-obligation evaluation of your case, call us at (855) GA-INJURY or 404-991-5950 ; otherwise, fill out our online contact form so that we can schedule an appointment to meet.